smartoptics/sosnmp/docs/source/upgrade.rst

 +++++++++++++++++++++++++++

 All such APIs are removed, so you can no longer import types from the relevant modules.
-This includes sync API based on asyncore.
+This includes the old sync API (based on asyncore).

 Sync API based on asyncio
 +++++++++++++++++++++++++

-The new sync API is added to enable synchronous I/O operations and easy migration from 4.x/5.0 releases.
+The new sync API is added to enable synchronous I/O operations and easy migration from 4.x/5.x releases.
 The new API is based on asyncio and is compatible with Python 3.8 and later.

-However, the new sync API is not a drop-in replacement for the old sync API.
+However, we intentionally didn't design the new sync API to be a drop-in replacement for the old sync API.
 For example,

 * The old sync API returns a ``Generator`` object where you can iterate through the ``tuple`` of response data, while the new sync API simply returns the ``tuple`` so you know you are doing a single SNMP request.

-  So if the following code is used for a single request operation, where ``next()`` iterates over the ``Generator`` object,
+  So if the following code is used for a single request operation with the old sync API, where ``next()`` iterates over the ``Generator`` object,

   .. code:: python